philipp-luettecke/hassio-addons/pilight/DOCS.md

 ## Add-on Configuration

 The Pilight server add-on can now be tweaked to your likings.

+Setting the `debug` switch to true enables the debug output of the pilight daemon.

 Example configuration: